Passing the Baton: High Throughput Distributed Disk-Based Vector Search with BatANN: The Approach

 \section{The \name{} Approach}

-As discussed in \cite{zhi_towards_2025}, a single global index brings the benefit that query times are logarithmic in the size of the search graph.
+As discussed by Zhi et al., a single global index brings the benefit that query times are logarithmic in the size of the search graph \cite{zhi_towards_2025}.
 It is not evident that this would still be true for a distributed collection of individually indexed and queried partitions.
 Indeed, a problematic trend is evident in the experiments we will present in Section ~\ref{sec:experiments}: with existing scatter--gather approaches, the number of distance comparisons and disk I/O rises proportionally with the number of servers involved.

-Our problem can thus be stated as follows: {\em Given a global graph, what is the most efficient way to distribute and query a search graph across many nodes without introducing unacceptably high latency from communication?} As we have seen, one direction focuses on relatively costly hardware, such as RDMA \cite{zhi_towards_2025} or CXL \cite{jangCXLANNSSoftwareHardwareCollaborative2023} networking.
+Our problem can thus be stated as follows: {\em Given a global search graph, what is the most efficient way to distribute and query it across many nodes without introducing unacceptably high latency from communication?} As we have seen, one direction focuses on relatively costly hardware, such as RDMA \cite{zhi_towards_2025} or CXL \cite{jangCXLANNSSoftwareHardwareCollaborative2023} networking.
 There has been some work aimed at leveraging low-latency disaggregated memory technologies, but these remain somewhat exotic today.
-We target a more common case, where nodes are connected by commodity networking hardware and communicate using TCP, but in doing so must embrace the sweet spot for this protocol, which can sustain very high throughput but is not ideal for round-trip interactions.
+We target a more common case, where nodes are connected by commodity networking hardware and communicate using TCP, which can sustain very high throughput but is not ideal for round-trip interactions.
 Accordingly, our design prioritizes reducing the amount of time queries spend waiting on communication, in much the same way that single-node disk-based indices minimize the number of round trips to disk.